Frank Bonner: Career

 Bonner began acting in the experimental 1967 independent film The Equinox ...
 A Journey into the Unknown, which was reshot and re-edited as the 1970 cult classic Equinox (in which he is credited as Frank Boers Jr.).

 He later had several small roles in movies and on television, including Mannix, Emergency!, and Love, American Style.
 In 1978 he joined the cast of WKRP in Cincinnati, finding his signature role as Herb Tarlek, the crass and ineffectual station advertising sales agent, noted for his garish plaid suits and white shoes.

 Bonner appeared as a guest star in two episodes of the sitcom Night Court in the 1980s.
+He had a supporting role as Detective Mooney in the short-lived Disney action series Sidekicks (1986–87).
 From 1988 to 1990, Bonner played the role of Father Hargis, headmaster of the fictional St. Augustine's Academy, on the TV show Just the Ten of Us, which was a spin-off of Growing Pains.
 He also appeared in one of the early episodes of the television show Newhart.
-He reprised the role of Herb Tarlek in the 1991 spinoff The New WKRP in Cincinnati and in a 2004 rock video for Canadian indie rock band Rheostatics (for the song "The Tarleks", from their album 2067).
+He reprised the role of Herb Tarlek in the 1991 spinoff The New WKRP in Cincinnati and in a 2004 rock video for Canadian indie rock band Rheostatics (for the song "The Tarleks" from their album 2067.